Angelina Jolie’s Anti-Aging Beauty And Skincare Secrets

 Another Hollywood beauty whose striking looks have been compared to Angelina Jolie is the raven-haired, blue-eyed Megan Fox.

-As the Inquisitr has reported, Megan’s fitness secrets include a low-carb, Paleo-style diet and circuit-training workouts.
+As the Inquisitr has reported, Megan’s fitness secrets include a low-carb, Paleo-style diet, and circuit-training workouts.

 Megan Fox Flaunts Fit Bikini Body In Lingerie Ad: Low-Carb Diet, Weight Loss Tips.
 Megan Fox has credited a Paleo-style diet and circuit-training for her sizzling bikini body. #Celeb #Celebrity https://t.co/QsALAbpzOO